Skip to Content

 Neskowin:

-Our next stop was Neskowin, 46 miles south of Rockaway Beach.
+Our next stop on this road trip was Neskowin, 46 miles south of Rockaway Beach.

 We arrived at low tide, which meant we could walk out to Neskowin Beach State Recreation Area and look down near the shore for 2,000-year-old remains of decayed cedar and spruce tree trunks.